 Why Seeking Treatment for Anorexia Nervosa is Hard

 As a research assistant at the Columbia Center for Eating Disorders, I am one of the voices you may hear when you call us to ask about research, treatment, or referrals.
-I have learned so much from fielding these calls in the last couple of years, but as I reflect on my time at the Center, I am most struck by the challenges patients face when seeking treatment for anorexia nervosa.
+I have learned so much from fielding these calls in the last couple of years.
+As I reflect on my time at the Center, I am most struck by the challenges patients face when seeking treatment for anorexia nervosa.

 The disorder can make you think you don’t have a problem, that it’s “not that bad,” or that you can “get over it” on your own.

-I have spoken with many patients who, even after calling us and initiating an evaluation, continue to question whether they are “thin enough” to receive treatment for an eating disorder.
-Some people continue to question their need for treatment even when family and outpatient clinicians are urging them to seek care, and others question the need for treatment as they engage in it.
+I have spoken with many patients who, even after calling us and initiating an evaluation, question whether they are “thin enough” to receive treatment.
+Some people question their need for treatment even when family and outpatient clinicians are urging them to seek care.
+Others question the need for treatment as they engage in it.

 Why keep trying to seek treatment?